Post Traumatic Stress Disorder

 2. Be patient and understanding: People with PTSD may have triggers that cause distressing reactions.
 Be patient and understanding when they experience symptoms such as flashbacks, anxiety, or irritability.
 Avoid judgment and criticism; let them know you’re there to support them.

 3. Encourage professional help: Encourage the person to seek professional help from a therapist, counsellor, or psychiatrist experienced in treating PTSD.
 Therapy, such as cognitive-behavioural therapy (CBT) or eye movement desensitisation and reprocessing (EMDR), can be highly beneficial.
+Suggest they seek guidance from a trauma therapist or enrolling in a PTSD recovery retreat as part of their recovery plan.

 4. Create a safe environment: Help create a safe and supportive environment for the person with PTSD.
 Minimise triggers if possible and provide a sense of security and understanding.
 Encourage open communication and tell them they can talk to you about their experiences when ready.